Morg207/Frogger-Remake/README.md

 # Frogger-Remake
-A remake of the popular arcade classic frogger in python with pygame<br>
+A remake of the popular arcade classic frogger in python with pygame.<br>
 I got bored and decided to make this and test my skills.
 Ignore the code quality.
 It's not the best but I just wanted to
-see how much I could do in a few days.
+see how much I could do in a few days.<br>

+I love making arcade games because they can be coded in a few days and you learn a lot from them.<br>
+Feel free to study the code and make your own arcade games!

 <h1>Controls</h1>